darshana2509/PGS001298_workflow/README.md

 - Python 3 (Google Colab)
 - Pandas
 - Matplotlib
-- Bash (wget, gunzip)
+- wget
 - Google Cloud SDK (gsutil command only)

 ## How to Run
-Open the `analysis.ipynb` notebook either in Google Colab or locally using Jupyter.
+Open the `workflow.ipynb` notebook either in Google Colab or locally using Jupyter.

 Example:
 - Click: **Open in Colab**